 - Query Letter Preparation

-Ideal Student – Who Should Apply
+Ideal Student – Who Should Apply for the Cohort?

 This program is best suited for an aspiring Christian novelist.
-This course will guide the student in the development of a narrative novel (fiction or non-fiction story).
+The course will guide the student in the development of a narrative novel (fiction or non-fiction story).
 The ideal student wishes to produce work that glorifies God and that will directly or covertly point readers towards Jesus.

 Meet the Instructor